MinsungYoon/CS686_MPA/PA1/README.md

 Run this executable to test your implementation and see the visualization of the result.

 ### Assignment Tasks
-1. Try to build cpp project using CMake and run the executable.
+1. Try to build a cpp project using CMake and run the executable.
 3. Try to run different algorithms by changing the planner in the code (i.e., pa1_problem.cpp):
     - PRM (Probabilistic Roadmap)
     - PRMstar (Optimized version of PRM)
     - RRT (Rapidly-exploring Random Trees)
     - RRTstar (Optimized version of RRT)

 Note: After making modifications to the code, you need to recompile the project each time to ensure that the changes are reflected in the executable file.

 4. For each planner, take a screenshot of the visualization results and attach it to the report.